☆ Steve Strange ☆

 Things only started happening when the pair got together to launch a Tuesday club at a sad Covent Garden wine bar called The Blitz, which catered for the grey-suited local office crowd.
 In a nutshell, it looked like a dead horse until a bunch of freaks started flocking there.
 They really pushed the boat out working myriad pantomimic outfits and powdered period weaves so big they could hardly get through the front door.
 Some media hack called them The New Romantics and, hey presto, a youth sub-culture was born.
 In a stroke a genius and perfect timing, Steve and Rusty launched their new band Visage, on the back of the club’s popularity and the media hype.
 Alas, just like Taboo, five years down the line, The Blitz ended after an exemplary 18-month timespan.
 Only this time, the building burned down.

 A first attempt to duplicate the winning Blitz formula with Club For Heroes at Baker Street’s Barracudas didn’t quite work out, but Steve’s ship came in again when he turned his attention to The Camden Palace.
-It became the place to be in 1983 but it soon met a sticky end when Mr Strange got caught red-handed by plain-clothed officers snorting Charly.
+It was the place to be in 1983 but it soon met a sticky end when Mr Strange got caught red-handed snorting Charly by plain-clothed officers.
 That pretty much spelt the end of Steve’s club promotion career, as success mysteriously eluded him thereafter.

-He then took part in the occasional ‘80s revival tour, gave PAs around the world and appeared the odd reality TV show, such as Celebrity Scissorhands which he incidentally walked out of in the second series of November 2008.
+He then took part in the occasional ‘80s revival tour, gave PAs around the world and appeared on the odd reality TV show, such as Celebrity Scissorhands, which he incidentally walked out of in the second series of November 2008.

-Scroll down and click if images don’t automatically roll out to the bottom of the page.
+Scroll down and click if images don’t automatically roll out.
 Click on any image to enlarge.